UmairAbideen/QR-and-Bar-Code-/README.md

-# 📦 Laravel 10 QR Code & Barcode Generator with PDF
+# 📦 QR Code & Barcode Generator with PDF in Laravel

 This project demonstrates how to **generate QR codes and barcodes in Laravel**, embed them into a **PDF**, and either display or download the PDF file.